vcfvct/aws-exam/README.md

 ## redshift
 * single node, multi-node(1. lead node which manage connections and queries.
 2.compute node).
 * column based. advanced compresion. only avail in 1 AZ
+* default block size for columnar storage is 1M, which is more efficient and further reduces the number of I/O requests needed to perform any database loading or other operations that are part of query execution.

 ## elasticache
 * improve latency and thruput of read heavy.